Rootytootyfrooty/NetMatters-SCS-Assessment1/README.md

 <b>View all buttons mobile:</b>
 	Mobile viewport 'view all' buttons don't extend the underline on hover to the arrow, it only underlines the word.

+<b>Footer Social Media Icons</b>
+	I have just noticed that the icons for the social media buttons in the footer are...very wrong.
+I will be looking into this.